(Including Harassment, Sexual Harassment/Misconduct, or Illegal Discrimination)

 Timing of the Complaint - Because prompt reporting provides the best opportunity for the University to conduct a thorough investigation, complaints of discriminatory misconduct or harassment should be made as soon as possible after the alleged discriminatory behavior occurs, or within one year.
 Generally, the longer a delay in reporting, the more difficult it is for the university to conduct a thorough investigation.
 Complaints brought more than one year after the last alleged conduct occurs may not be pursued if the University believes that a fair and thorough investigation is not possible due to such delay.

 Preliminary Review - Upon receiving a complaint, the Director of Human Resources will make a preliminary determination as to whether or not the complaint is appropriately brought under the process for addressing violations of the University's discriminatory misconduct policy.
-In the case of a student-related complaint involving a staff or faculty member, the Director of Human Resources will work closely with the student Title IX investigator in campus life to make a preliminary determination.
+In the case of a student-related complaint involving a staff or faculty member, the Director of Human Resources will work closely with the student Title IX investigator in Student Affairs to make a preliminary determination.